Del Amo Fashion Center: "Marriage of the malls"

 In November 1981, the two formerly separate centers were officially merged in the "marriage of the malls" to form the Del Amo Fashion Center, with the opening of a concourse over Carson Street that linked the Del Amo Fashion Square to a new J. W. Robinson's built at the northern end of the Del Amo Center.
 The existing infrastructure was also renovated at this time and included a food court (the "International Food Court") and a then-state-of-the-art computerized help system.
 Del Amo became the largest indoor shopping center in the world.

 The center continued to evolve over the years as Ohrbach's closed in 1987 and became Swedish style furniture retailer STØR.
 In 1991, the United Artists theater closed when a 9-screen Mann theater opened outside of the mall on Del Amo Circle to the east of J. W. Robinson's.
-When STØR went out of business in the early 1990s, the property was used as a clearance center for STØR merchandise before being subdivided into Marshall's and TJ Maxx in the late 1990s.
+When STØR went out of business in the early 1990s, the property was used as a clearance center for STØR merchandise before being subdivided into Marshalls and TJ Maxx in the late 1990s.
 I. Magnin followed in 1989 with part of their store eventually occupied by Old Navy, while Burlington Coat Factory opened in the basement of the former Del Amo Center.
 J. W. Robinson's became Robinsons-May in 1993.

 In 1996, following the merger of Bullocks and The Broadway into Macy's West, the former Bullock's became Macy's Apparel store, while the Macy's south store (where the Broadway resided) was closed.
 At first, the company attempted to sell the building to Bloomingdale's, but after three years reopened it in July 1999 as a Macy's home and furniture gallery, its largest stand-alone home furnishing store in Southern California.
 The 50000 sqft ground floor became a Jo-Ann's fabric and crafts store.
 In 1997, Woolworth's became Venator in accordance with the chain's renaming.

 Faced with a change in consumer shopping patterns, the consolidation of the department store industry, the existence of too many malls fragmenting the greater Los Angeles retail marketplace, lack of highway access and competition from the neighboring Nordstrom-anchored South Bay Galleria that opened in 1985, Del Amo began to suffer.
 In 2000, the Mann theater closed in accordance with the chain's folding and became LA Fitness.
 Two anchors on the property's northern side - Montgomery Ward and Woolworth's - closed due to bankruptcy and left the mall's north wing without an anchor.
 At the same time, a two-level Barnes & Noble bookstore opened on the mall's perimeter.